Reviews You Can Rely On

 Should You Buy the Outdoor Research Prevail Heated Gore-Tex?

-At a lower price than similar competitors, these gloves are a great deal if you are looking for the warmest gloves.
+At a lower price than similar competitors, these gloves are a great deal if you are looking for the warmest solution for cold hands.
 They perform well across the board and surprised us with their decent dexterity for a heated glove.
-If you spend lots of time skiing in very cold climates or need warm gloves for skiing and other cold-weather activities, we feel these are the best option out there.
-They are likely overkill for occasional skiers or people who only go on a couple ski vacations each year.
+If you spend lots of time skiing in very cold climates or need warm gloves for other cold-weather activities, we feel these are one of the best options out there.
+That said, they are likely overkill for occasional skiers or people who only go on a couple of ski vacations each year.

 The highest warmth setting provides enough heat to bring back cold...